pepi-clarke/navigation-formula/README.md

 # navigation-formula
 Example of great circle navigation.
+Shows in the console a list of waypoints in a route.
+The navigation formula works on waypoints and is implemented in the class GreatCircle.
+Feel free to use this as a starting point.

 ## Steps To Run Code
 1. Clone repository.